Embedded systems testing: methods, challenges and best practices

 Testing embedded systems requires more than standard tools and processes.

-By combining code analysis, system-level testing, and continuous validation, teams can significantly improve reliability and reduce risks.
+By combining code analysis, system-level testing, and continuous validation, teams can significantly improve reliability and reduce risks across the full embedded software testing lifecycle.

 The earlier issues are detected, the more predictable and stable the system becomes.